wakululuu/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the unavailability feature behaves at each step after the user has launched the application.

 Step 1.
-The user executes a `worker-add` command `worker-add ... u/MON FULL`. `AddressBookParser` creates a `WorkerAddCommandParser` and calls the `WorkerAddCommandParser#parse()` method.
+The user executes a `worker-add` command `worker-add ... u/MON FULL`. `McSchedulerParser` creates a `WorkerAddCommandParser` and calls the `WorkerAddCommandParser#parse()` method.

 Step 2.
 Within `WorkerAddCommandParser#parse()`, `ParserUtil#parseUnavailabilities()` is called to generate an